Anything’s Possible — From Courageous Mom

 To International Autism Expert

-Born in Calgary, Alberta (Canada) in 1957, Lynette Louise left school at 15, married and had two children before turning 20.
+Born in Calgary, Alberta (Canada) in 1957, Dr. Lynette Louise left school at 15, married and had two children before turning 20.
 By the time she was 29, she had adopted four toddlers, all boys with varying degrees of autism.
 “Having been a foster parent,” says Lynette, “I couldn’t stand that the kids would be bounced from home to home.
 I had to keep them!”
 Along the way, she added two troubled teenage girls to the mix, one with learning disabilities, completing the family with eight children in all.
-The story of how these children not only survived but flourished is a testament to Lynette’s persistence, unconventional approaches, and steadfast love.
+The story of how these children not only survived but flourished is a testament to them, of course.
+But also to Lynette’s persistence, unconventional approaches, and steadfast love.

 In the pursuit of helping her children, Lynette relocated to the United States in 1996.
 “America saved my life,” she admits.
 “I had constant problems with the Canadian schools.
 Then when I moved to the States I discovered that in America the alternative of home-schooling was more accepted.”
 Loading the brood into an RV, she spent a year and a half traveling around the country with her children.
 Traveling in this way allowed her to work closely with each of them.
 This period of “travel therapy” dovetailed perfectly with a new program Lynette had been introduced to: the Option Process, a treatment that stresses one-on-one play with the parent as therapist.
 She eventually received certification as an Option counselor.

-Today as young-adults, all of Lynette’s children function independently except for Dar (32), who continues to live with her.
+Today as adults, all of Lynette’s children function independently except for Dar, who continues to live with her.
 Dar was the most severely challenged and abused of all her children when he came to her at age four after several years of being locked in a closet by his alcoholic mother.
 Lynette calls him a “slow moving miracle” who continues to make extraordinary progress, especially since beginning neurofeedback therapy several years ago.

 How was Lynette so successful, given the severity of the challenges her children faced?